1926 Census Release Sparks Genealogy Frenzy with Over 20 Million Website Hits

 What's Next

-The National Archives is working to ensure the website can handle the continued high demand.
-Genealogical societies across Ireland and the diaspora are offering guidance on how to make the most of the newly available records.
-More at The Irish Examiner.
+The National Archives is working to ensure the website can handle continued high demand and has committed to phased releases of additional search tools.
+Genealogical societies across Ireland and the diaspora are offering workshops and guidance sessions.
+Full details and free access to the records are available at the National Archives of Ireland, with further analysis at The Irish Times.